Admin bottlenecks usually hide inside repetitive document work

 Many teams do not describe the problem as a document issue.

-- onboarding takes too long
+- onboarding takes too long.

-- support has too much manual capture
+- support has too much manual capture.

-- operations is retyping the same details again
+- operations keeps retyping the same details.

 But when you inspect the workflow closely, the same pattern often appears.